 - Scalability: Cloud computing can manage heavy workloads and a more extensive user base.
 Where it takes extra time, effort, and costs to accommodate the increased demand in an on-premise environment, the cloud is simpler and more affordable.

 Cloud Migration Strategies — The 5 R’s

-Also called Lift-and-shift, rehost involves lifting your data and applications from an on-premise setup and shifting it over the cloud.
+Also called Lift-and-shift, rehost involves lifting your data and applications from an on-premise setup and shifting it over to the cloud.
 It is the mirror image of the current legacy system.

-This strategy involves modification to the core architecture and the code before migrating to the cloud.
+This strategy involves modifying the core architecture and the code before migrating to the cloud.
 The aim of revising it is to customize the applications to fit the cloud environment.
 Revise takes technical know-how of the cloud migration process, which, in turn, means that you would either have to rely on your in-house tech team or consider outsourcing.

-This strategy involves discarding application migration to the cloud altogether if it is outdated or does not suit the cloud environment.
+This strategy involves discarding application migration to the cloud if it is outdated or does not suit the cloud environment.
 In this case, going ahead with SaaS application development while discarding the traditional in-house applications should be preferred.